 Weatherbury Farm – Pittsburgh and its Countryside

-Join Farmer Dale for morning chores at this kid-friendly farm vacation where visitors can make down-on-the-farm memories by exploring meadows and gardens and meeting the farm’s cows, chickens and sheep.
+Join Farmer Dale for morning chores at this kid-friendly vacation where visitors can make down-on-the-farm memories by exploring meadows and gardens and meeting the farm’s cows, chickens and sheep.
+This organic farm only has grass-fed beef and sheep with certified organic grains.
 Recommended as the perfect farm stay in Everyday with Rachel Ray Magazine, visitors will leave appreciating the little things in life.

 Berry Fields Farm - Upstate PA

 Located in the beautiful endless mountains of northeastern PA with spectacular views of the surrounding landscape, Berry Fields Farm welcomes all guests to sit back, relax and enjoy the unspoiled simplicity of their rural farm.
 Whether you’re picking blueberries in the late summer months, collecting sap in the winter or visiting the local farm store, there’s always something to do during your stay.
 With grass fed cattle, an organic garden and an abundance of fruits and vegetables, guests can experience everything there is to love about life on the farm.

 This 175-acre general farm is secluded, yet very accessible to nearby state parks.
 Guests may help with barn chores year-round and interact with farm animals including sheep, goats, cattle, horses, geese, ducks, chickens and dogs.
 Extremely spacious, the farm is accustomed to hosting group events and family reunions.

 Wester Farm B&B Cottages - Pennsylvania’s Great Lakes Region